ctu-mrs/ctu-mrs.github.io/docs/hardware/lens_selection.md

 # A quickstart guide to camera and lens selection for computer vision

 This guide will shortly explain how to select a camera + lens for a computer vision application.
-*This guide assumes that the optical system may be modelled as a [pinhole camera](https://en.wikipedia.org/wiki/Pinhole_camera_model) and the process and the equations get a tad more complicated if this model cannot be used* (ie. when you intend to use special wide-FOV/fisheye/omnidirectional optics).
+*This guide assumes that the optical system may be modelled as a [pinhole camera](https://en.wikipedia.org/wiki/Pinhole_camera_model) and the process and the equations get a tad more complicated if this model cannot be used* (ie. when you intend to use special wide-FOV/fisheye/omnidirectional optics - more on this in a later section).
 Still, it should give you a good overview of the problem.

 ## Preliminaries